U.S. Department of Labor

 If the numeric answer to a question is zero or if a question states that you cannot leave it blank, enter the number "0."
 Only leave a numeric field blank if the instructions specifically permit you to do so.

 If you leave an item that should be zero blank and then validate your annual return/report for errors, you will receive an error message that you must complete the item.
 Conversely, if you enter zero in an item that should have been blank and then validate your annual return/report for errors, you may receive different error messages.
 Consult the Form 5500, 5500-SF, or 5500-EZ instructions for guidance specific to the questions on each form.

 Q24: How do I attach the independent qualified public accountant’s report (IQPA report)?

-The IQPA report needs to be documented on letterhead, signed, and then saved as a single PDF file.
+The IQPA report needs to be indicate the city and state where the report was issued, be dated, signed manually, and then saved as a single PDF file.
 You must attach that PDF to the Form 5500 annual return/report under the "Accountant's Opinion" tag to transmit it through EFAST2 with the rest of the information in the annual return/report.

 Q24a: My IQPA sent me only one file containing both the signed Accountant's Opinion and the supporting Financial Statements.
 Do I need to separate this file into the "AO" Attachment and the Financial Statements Attachment?

 No. If your IQPA report contains both the signed Accountant's Opinion and the supporting audit report and financial statements, you do not need to separate the document.
 It is better to attach each required document as a unique file with the proper tag, but you may upload the entire IQPA report into the "AO" attachment "tag" as a single PDF.

 Note: If you omit a required attachment or use an incorrect tag, EFAST2 may alert you that you did not include a required attachment.
 Section 5.10 of the IFILE User's Guide provides a map of attachments with the tags used by EFAST2.